aReinoso007/gifs-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.1.

 It's a basic gif search app that used Giphy API to fetch gifs.
-It was built thinking about modularity and component reusability as well as modules using bootstrap for sytling.
-The user has a a history tab where they can see their 10 most recent searches so they can easily get to back to what they are looking for.
+It was built thinking about modularity and component reusability and bootstrap for sytling.
+The user has a a history tab where they can see their 10 most recent searches so they can easily get to back to what they are looking for; these get stored in the local storage,however, it would be best to use session storage.
 ## Topics
 * Module sharing
 * Service based data